patricelachelle/web-guided-project-component-side-effects/README.md

 ### Authentication

 Include query parameter of `api_key` with your request.
+Otherwise you will get a status `403` error.

 Example:
 ```